LazerTechnologies/choo-choo-monorepo/docs/app-todo-list.md

 ## other

 - [ ] update the FID input on the home page for the current user to a username selection input (see Neynar docs for how to)
+- [ ] create a `UsernameInput` component that can be reused on the home page and on the admin page where FID is now being used